When we hear the word viral, a lot of meanings pop into our minds.

 Product virality’s true purpose is to create (in the making of the product) a potential for your product to go viral.

 The same thing can apply to marketing as well.
 Marketing can get your product viral, but virality methods don’t count as marketing, as marketing is typically not a part of the design process (which virality is).

 Let us repeat just in case, product virality is no miracle.

 Your product won’t get magically viral overnight, you need to put great thought and work on it.

 In fact, it involves a tiny bit of mathematics.

 Current number of customers x the K coefficient = number of customers after viral growth

 The K coefficient formula is;

-K = the number of invitations sent by customers x What is the conversion rate?
-Conversion rate is the percentage of visitors that visit your website or landing page and convert.
-Converting in this context means that the visitor does… for each invitation
+K = the number of invitations sent by customers x conversion rate for each invitation

 So basically, you multiply the number of invitations your customers share by the conversion rate for each of the invitations, (which will give you the K coefficient) and then multiply the result by the number of current number of customers.
 This will give you how many customers you (will) have after viral growth.